Probabilistic deconstruction of a theory of gravity, Part I: flat space: Notions in probability theory

 Let us consider a homogeneous Markov process for which $\mu_{t_2, t_1}=\mu_{t_2-t_1,0}\equiv \mu_{t_2-t_1}$ for all $t_2 \geq t_1$.
 The Markov operators $M_t$ induced by the probability kernels $\mu_t$ also form a homogenous semi-group, for which a \textit{generator} $G$ can be defined which acts on measures $\nu$ in the measurable space of the Markov process, \be \lim_{t \to 0}{M_t \nu-M_0 \nu \over t}\equiv G\nu. \ee There is a sense in which $M_t$ can be obtained as exponentials of $G$,\footnote{See the Hille-Yoshida theorem in \eg Ch.
 12 of \cite{Shalizi2}.} so the generator obtained as in \eqref{gen} again fully characterizes the Markov process.

-\paragraph{Generator equation} In our analysis of JT gravity, we will derive Einstein's equations \eqref{dileq} (in the vacuum) by taking the semi-classical limit of an exact equation expressing the instantaneous time derivative of the action of (the kernel of) a \textit{quantum} stochastic process on a probability distribution $\Phi$.
-In view of \eqref{gen}, the latter is the quantum version of a \textit{generator equation}, where the term generator should now be understood in the context of arbitrary stochastic processes for which the Markov operators between consecutive times do not necessarily form a semi-group.
-Roughly, it generates the evolution of probability in a sense local in time.
+\paragraph{Generator equation} In our analysis of JT gravity, we will derive Einstein's equations \eqref{dileq} (in the absence of matter) by taking the semi-classical limit of an exact equation expressing the time-derivative of the action of the kernel of a \textit{quantum} stochastic process on a probability measure $\nu(dx)=\calD x \,\Phi(x)$.
+In view of \eqref{gen}, the latter is the quantum version of a \textit{generator equation}.